Powerful storm bringing snow, strong winds to East Coast

 The jackpot zone of the storm may be in Pennsylvania, where some spots, in addition to the aforementioned 4 to 6 inches set to fall during the daylight hours Saturday, accumulated 6 to 9 inches overnight.
 That may culminate in total snowfalls pushing a foot, outperforming forecasts as yet another event overachieves.

-Strong winds and cold temperatures
+Strong winds and low temperatures

 Behind the cold front, which was pushing through the Delmarva Peninsula around midmorning, temperatures will drop like a rock.
 Temperatures in the interior Mid-Atlantic and Northeast will fall into the upper teens or lower 20s tonight, especially north of the Pennsylvania border; 20s and lower 30s will be recorded through the Carolinas.

-Those cold temperatures will come riding in on northwesterly wind gusts topping 40 mph, with gusts over 50 mph likely in the high terrain of the Blue Ridge, Alleghenies and pockets of the Appalachians.
-The Blue Ridge is under a blizzard warning for the first time in March since at least 2009; it’s the first time the National Weather Service office that serves Baltimore and Washington has issued a blizzard warning since 2016.
-That’s where wind gusts will combine with falling or freshly-fallen snow to reduce visibilities below a quarter mile.
+Those cold conditions will come riding in on northwesterly wind gusts topping 40 mph, with gusts over 50 mph likely in the high terrain of the Blue Ridge, Alleghenies and pockets of the Appalachians.
+The Blue Ridge is under a blizzard warning for the first time in March since at least 2009; it is the first time the National Weather Service office that serves Baltimore and D.C. has issued a blizzard warning since 2016.
+That’s where wind gusts will combine with falling or freshly fallen snow to reduce visibilities below a quarter mile.

-Subfreezing air may spill all the way down to the Gulf of Mexico on Sunday morning, with cities like Mobile, Ala., Pensacola, Fla., New Orleans and Biloxi, Miss., all under freeze warnings.
+Subfreezing air may spill all the way down to the Gulf of Mexico on Sunday morning, with cities including Mobile, Ala., Pensacola, Fla., New Orleans and Biloxi, Miss., under freeze warnings.

 Warmth and severe weather risk being squeezed offshore

 Ahead of the front, southerly winds were helping a sliver of mild air to reach up to the extreme eastern Carolinas, where a tornado watch was in effect until 1 p.m.
-Locally damaging winds were the main concern, though a brief, isolated spin-up tornado can’t be ruled out.
+Locally damaging winds were the main concern, although a brief, isolated spin-up tornado can’t be ruled out.

 Despite temperatures in the 60s and sufficient instability, or “juice,” to get thunderstorms rumbling, storms have largely clumped and clustered together.
-That has mitigated the tornado threat, since twisters usually form from more discrete, isolated storms that can tap into the atmosphere’s full dynamics.
-Still, with the marked change in wind speed and/or direction with height that’s present, one or two rogue storms might go tornado-warned at some point during the late morning or very early afternoon.
+That has mitigated the tornado threat, since twisters usually form from more isolated storms that can tap into the atmosphere’s full dynamics.
+Still, with the marked change in wind speed and/or direction with elevation that’s present, one or two rogue storms might go tornado-warned at some point during the late morning or very early afternoon.

 At 9:30 a.m., a line of severe thunderstorms stretched from near Myrtle Beach in extreme northeast South Carolina to the Outer Banks.